 We have also pressured the tyre dealers (such as Bridgestone) to only send their used tyres to genuine and safe recyclers.
 To their credit they have instituted a rigorous audit program of their stores and insisted on only using proven collectors and recyclers.
 Groups like Bob Jane were already compliant, and other retailers soon joined in.
 It was great to see market intervention by an NGO working so well to make rapid changes.

 Unfortunately Australian Governments had dropped the ball on regulating the industry.
 They had weak rules and made minimal compliance effort.
 We pressed NSW, Victoria and Queensland to get tough on the industry.
 Over the last year we have seen new laws come into operation and hundreds of inspections by environment protection, local council and fire safety officers (and many fines and clean up orders).

 As a result of our campaign, tyre recycling grew to almost 50% over 18 months building green business.
 The Australian government also launched Tyre Stewardship Australia, an industry sponsored scheme.
 It has some serious teething problems and we are insisting they implement high standards before accrediting recyclers and retailers to use their logo and claim environmental credentials.
 The Australian government is in the process of banning export of used tyres by 2021 with the strong support from ATRA and Boomerang.

-We have also produced “Tyre Life, a comprehensive guide to managing Australian tyres’, the most thorough report on used tyre stewardship yet.
-It sets the standards the community and the environment deserve (you can find it at www.tyrelife.org.au).
+We have also produced "Tyre Life, a comprehensive guide to managing Australian tyres", the most thorough report on used tyre stewardship yet and you can download it for free.
+You can also buy the hard copy book from Boomerang Alliance online shop.
+It sets the standards the community and the environment deserve.

 It’s been a great success so far, but over coming years we’ll continue to watchdog the industry, regulators and Tyre Stewardship Australia.